 1. Put the Agenda Together Like a Conversation – So many people will go into a meeting with an agenda that is a hodge-podge of willy-nilly topics that need to be covered in a limited period of time.
 This results in meetings that jump here and there and come across as terribly disjointed and awkward.
 The participants will leave feeling confused, most likely exhausted, and possibly even a little agitated because you didn’t get to what needed to be covered.

 Rather, look at a meeting as a conversation with one person.
 If that person was the only person in the meeting room, how would you talk to him or her?
 How would you start the conversation?
 What would you talk about next?
 What would the pace of the conversation be?
 Would you give the other person time to talk?
-Answering these questions and then logically putting an agenda together that mirrors this conversation, will give you a strong foundation to knock this project management meeting out of the park!
+Answering these questions and then logically putting an agenda together that mirrors this conversation, will give you a strong foundation.

 2. Make the Presentation Complementary – How many presentations have you been through that have bullet after bullet on the slide that you feel like you’ve been held hostage by the presenter?
 To make it even worse, the presenter then takes it upon him or herself to read bullet after bullet in an extremely monotone voice that just about puts everyone to sleep.